engislam95/Evently/README.md

 - AntDesign as CSS library
 - Axios intercepterors
 - Image uploader with darg and drop
-- Autocomplete search select input
+- Autocomplete search select input with server side fetching data for both { speakers and moderators }
 - Modals includes FormData.
 - Utils which hold  global assets and functions
 - Reusable components like { Image uploader , forms , ... }